2018 Virginia's 10th congressional district election: Background

 Virginia's 10th congressional district has a higher median income than any other congressional district outside of Silicon Valley.
 The district is home to the Central Intelligence Agency and many of the country's biggest defense companies, IT firms, and government contractors.
 The 10th covers McLean and Manassas, and then stretches west from Loudoun to the West Virginia line.
 The 10th district is the most college-educated GOP-held district in the country, and 37 percent of its residents are non-white.
 Only five congressional districts have more federal workers than the 10th, and all are within Virginia, Maryland or the District.

-Ever since 17-term Republican Rep. Frank Wolf's retirement, Democrats have seen the 10th district as ripe for a challenge, but Comstock has won by solid margins since her first run in 2014, when she rode a solid advantage in fundraising to the victory over Fairfax County supervisor John Foust.
+Ever since 17-term Republican Rep. Frank Wolf's retirement, Democrats had seen the 10th district as ripe for a challenge, but Comstock had won by solid margins since her first run in 2014, when she rode a solid advantage in fundraising to the victory over Fairfax County supervisor John Foust.
 In 2016, Comstock's challenger, Democrat LuAnn Bennett, became the first 10th District Democrat to win in Loudoun since 1978, but Comstock still won with 210,791 (52.7 percent) to Bennett's 187,712 votes (46.9 percent) of the ballots cast.
-The 10th district is one of 23 districts across the country that split their ticket in 2016 by voting for Democrat Hillary Clinton for president and a Republican for Representative.
+The 10th district is one of 23 districts across the country that split their ticket in 2016 by voting for Democrat Hillary Clinton for president and a Republican for representative.

-Virginia was one of at least 13 Congressional races in 2018 in which the Democratic challenger raised over $1 million in the second quarter.
-VCU politics professor Ravi Perry points out that Comstock's fundraising edge is in contrast to the situation in Virginia's 2nd, 5th, and 7th districts, where Democrats out-fundraised their opponents in the second quarter: "They're aware of the swing district nature of it, and are clearly investing in it accordingly."
+Virginia was one of at least 13 congressional races in 2018 in which the Democratic challenger raised over $1 million in the second quarter.
+VCU politics professor Ravi Perry points out that Comstock's fundraising edge was in contrast to the situation in Virginia's 2nd, 5th, and 7th districts, where Democrats out-fundraised their opponents in the second quarter: "They're aware of the swing district nature of it, and are clearly investing in it accordingly."

 After 2018 Ohio's 12th congressional district special election, Fox commentator Chad Pergram noted that like Virginia's 10th district, Ohio's 12th congressional district had suburban areas (Franklin County, Ohio) where Democrats dominated and rural areas (Delaware County, Ohio) where they did not: "Democrats need to extend their reach to the distant suburbs in order to get somewhere this fall."
-In the rural parts of the 10th district, there is some concern that the 2018 China–United States trade war and the Trump tariffs on steel and aluminum, along with anti-immigrant rhetoric and policies that make it harder to find migrant workers, could reduce the profitability of agricultural businesses.
+In the rural parts of the 10th district, there was some concern that the 2018 China–United States trade war and the Trump tariffs on steel and aluminum, along with anti-immigrant rhetoric and policies that make it harder to find migrant workers, could reduce the profitability of agricultural businesses.
 According to Mark Rozell, dean of George Mason University's Schar School of Policy and Government, "They may think Comstock has done a good job, she has represented the district well, she does great constituent services, she shows up everywhere to every local event, and for some of these voters none of that matters.
 The bigger issue is sending that message about the current direction of the Trump administration."